JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/setup/index.md

 ![IAM_USER](./iam_user.png)

-You can see below that user falls under a <strong>Group</strong>.
+You can see below that user falls under a **Group**.
 A group is a collection of IAM users.
 Groups let you specify permissions for multiple users and make it easier to manage.

 ![IAM_USER_GROUP](./aws_iam_group.png)

-Over here I have provided full access to some of the AWS Services because of the tutorial, but this definitely is not a good practice.
+Over here I have provided full access to some of the AWS services because of the tutorial, but this is definitely not a good practice.
-You should always follow the concept of least privilege.
+You should always follow the principle of least privilege.
 Okay, we are done with the Groups.
 Let’s move back to the Users.

 I will click on the specific user.
-Now I will hover to <strong>Security Credentials.</strong>
+Now I will hover to **Security Credentials.**
-I am now going to click on create access key and it is going to provide me access key ID and secret access key.
+I am now going to click on `create access key`, and it is going to provide me **access key id** and **secret access key**.

 ![IAM_ACCESS_KEYS](./access_keys.png)

 I will copy the credentials and open Command Prompt or Terminal.
-I will type <strong>aws configure</strong>
-which will prompt me to enter <strong>aws access key id</strong> and <strong>secret access key</strong>.
+I will type **aws configure** which will prompt me to enter **aws access key id** and **secret access key**.

 ![IAM_ACCESS_KEYS_TERMINAL](./access_keys_terminal.png)